raj457036/Paytm-api-for-django/README.md

     'WEBSITE':'APPSTAGING', # WEBSTAGING for websites -->> change this with production variables 'CHANNEL_ID':'WAP', #WEB for websites
     'CALLBACK_URL':f'http://{HOSTNAME}/paytm/payment_response/', } # https:// if you are on production server

+PAYTM_SAVE_SUCCESS_TRANSECTIONS_ONLY = True  # if this is true paytm will save only successful transection else it willsave all transections
 ```
 **Step 3** : Run **migrations and migrate** after that Replace "XXXXX..." above with respective **merchant key** and **MID**